pubkey/rxdb/docs-src/rx-storage-memory-synced.md

 ## Comparison with the LokiJS RxStorage

 The [LokiJS RxStorage](./rx-storage-lokijs.md) also loads the whole database state into the memory to improve operation time.
 In comparison to LokiJS, the `Memory Synced` RxStorage has many improvements and performance optimizations to reduce initial load time.
 Also it uses replication instead of the leader election to handle multi-tab usage.
-This alone decreases the inital page load by about 200 milliseconds.
+This alone decreases the initial page load by about 200 milliseconds.